This is the second part of a 2 part project. If you have not yet read the first part click here to familiarize yourself with where we are so far.

 Now its time to continue the soil and vent pipe on its run to the roof where all foul gasses can vent out to the open air.
 The point of termination of this vent pipe must be at least 900 mm above the nearest opening to any internal part of the house, e.g. windows.
 The top of the pipe is terminated with a small cage like fitting called a vent terminal which stops birds nesting.

-Pipe brackets must be fitted as high up as you can get them and brackets should be fitted you facia boards etc where required.
-Make absolutely sure when completing this part of the operation that you stay safe using only strong ladder or, preferably, an access tower.
+Pipe brackets must be fitted as high up as you can get them and brackets should be fitted to your facia boards etc.... where required.
+Make absolutely sure when completing this part of the operation that you stay safe using only strong ladders or, preferably, an access tower.

-If you would like to watch a step by step guide to installing a toilet then go to our video section on toilets by clicking on the link.
+If you would like to watch a step by step video guide to installing a toilet, click here.